 The camera uses the proven LP-E6n battery and is CIPA rated for 330 shots on a full charge.
 An optional BG-22 battery grip is available that will double the shooting capacity.
 The camera can also be charged over USB, for those on the go.

 Canon has not forgotten the importance of Mobility.
 The EOS R supports traditional Canon RAW (CR2) and JPEG files and adds Canon Compact RAW (CR3) for RAW quality in a smaller file size.
 The EOS R incorporates WiFi and Bluetooth for remote connectivity with the Canon Connect app available on the iTunes and Google Play store at no charge.
-With the camera, Canon has announced Canon Digital Photo Professional Express, a full function CR3 RAW and JPEG capable editor for your tablet or other mobile device.
+With the camera, Canon has released Canon Digital Photo Professional Express, a full function CR3 RAW and JPEG capable editor for your tablet or other mobile device.

 The body is made of magnesium alloy for durability and is both dust and water resistant.
 This heavy-duty construction makes the camera tough enough for daily hard use, but also keeps it light for shooting all day long.
 The shutter mechanism is rated for a duty cycle of 200,000 exposures.